ba01ei/GSAutomation/README.md

 To specify the type of the element, we can use the format "((type))name".
 Type names should be based on UIAutomation API (e.g. UIAButton, UIATableView), but for simplicity we can skip "UIA", and just call it Button.
 So we can define elements like "((Button))Log In".

-When there are multiple items matching the same type and name, we can do something like "((TableCell))[[1]]" to specify an index.
-The index is 0 based.

 To investigate the current hierarchy and available elements, insert a step [Investigate].

 For example, if you see this from [Investigate]: